top of page

 About

 I study how Earth's crust and mantle evolve over time using a variety of quantitative geochemical and geochronologic techniques.
-My research interests include ancient mantle domains, radiogenic heating in the crust, continental collision zones, and geobiological feedbacks.
+My research interests include chemical exchange across the core-mantle boundary, probing the origins of enigmatic carbon-rich magmas, forecasting hazardous volcanic eruptions with gas geochemistry, and extreme heating in continental crust.

 Contact me if you are interested in research opportunities or collaboration.
 I am enthusiastic about working with scientists at all levels!